 The buyer may have an inspection that could reveal a problem that the seller may have to correct and disclose to future buyers.
-For example, most purchase and sale agreement requires that the buyer get the sellers permission to test for the contamination of the soil near an underground storage tank.
+For example, most purchase and sale agreement require that the buyer get the sellers permission to test for the contamination of the soil near an underground storage tank.

 If a buyer has an inspection where defects are disclosed, the buyer is not to just give the seller the inspection without permission.
 Let's say there is more than one inspection and one inspector finds what he/she thinks is a defect and it is not.
-They the seller is liable to disclose this incorrect defect.
+They the seller could be liable to disclose this incorrect defect.
 Be careful to understand the disclosure issues regarding the inspections.
+Read the changes to the Inspection Addendum carefully.
+Only release info to seller with permission.